Player Health & SafetyUpdatedSunday October 25, 2020 byScott Childs.

 Player health and safety continues to be a priority of our league.
 Legislation has provided further information and guidance for parents, coaches, participates and officials on how to prevent and manage concussions as well as sudden cardiac arrest.
 The below information is provided by the Ohio Department of Health (ODH).
+In addition, this year, COVID-19 certification is also required by ODH.

 Concussion Certification – As REQUIRED by the Ohio Department of Health (ODH).